rinaogino/rinaogino.github.io/essays/smartquestions.md

     <img src="../img/stackoverflow1.png" style="width:50%; height:50%;">
 </div>

-<p>Why was this question so popular and viewed to this day?
+Why was this question so popular and viewed to this day?
 The developer first off skillfully used a subject header that was simple and brief to grasp tech experts' attentions.
 They consicely stated what they were trying to do within their explanation as well.
 There were no unnecessary words in the subject header nor inappropriate language, and went straight to the point.
 Additionally, they provided snippets of their code and console outputs so that potential experts could clearly see what was causing the certain error.
 Multiple comments implemented throughout their actual code allowed viewers to following along with the developer's perspective as well.
 Lastly, they mentioned how they have made an attempt with the pasted exact methods and I believe this overall effectively communicated a "smart" question.

 <div style="text-align: center;">
     <img src="../img/stackoverflow2.png" style="width:50%; height:50%;">